Protobuild/Protobuild.Website/README.md

 }
 ```

 For the offical Protobuild index, the full text search endpoint is `http://api.protobuild-index.appspot.com`.
-You'll probably need to fork the [https://github.com/hach-que/Protobuild.Website.Search](full text searching application), change the application name, and redeploy it to your own project using the Google Developer console.
+You'll probably need to fork the [full text searching application](https://github.com/hach-que/Protobuild.Website.Search), change the application name, and redeploy it to your own project using the Google Developer console.
 More information about pushing new App Engine applications can be found in Google's documentation.